 Phase IIb/III, randomised, double-blind trial of afatinib plus best supportive care (BSC) vs placebo plus BSC in patients with non-small cell lung cancer after failure of erlotinib or gefitinib.

-Progressed after 1 or 2 lines of chemotherapy (incl.
-1 platinum-based regimen) and >12 weeks of treatment with erlotinib or gefitinib
+Progressed after one or two lines of chemotherapy (including one platinum-based regimen) and ≥12 weeks of treatment with erlotinib or gefitinib

 Afatinib 50 mg